Velo2Compet/Based_fully/README.md

 Private group exercices given to base/solidity learner.

-SC in the repository will be corrections of the exercize
+SC in the repository will be corrections of the exercizes